dachou/dachou.github.io/_posts/2018-09-13-multiple-inheritance.md

 class D : public B, public C { ... };
 {% endhighlight %}

 In this case, only one instance of A would be included in the derived class, and referenced using pointers instead; essentially creating the 'diamond' relationship for the D instance.
 But now we have complications in how object initializations are executed.
 The compiler initializes A in the D constructor, and pointers to it in B and C, then the rest members of the classes B, C, and D are initialized.
-However there's an implicit rule that once the D constructor has initialized A, the B and C constructors are not allowed to re-initialize it (because the compiler doesn't know which constructor between B and C the programmer intended to use).
+However there's an implicit rule that once the D constructor has initialized A, the B and C constructors are not allowed to re-initialize A again (because the compiler doesn't know which constructor between B and C the programmer intended to use).
 This often causes runtime issues.
 Then there are additional complexities with assignment operators, type conversion, etc. that are more frequently used throughout a program, but would require extra attention to avoid pitfalls.

 And then there's multiple inheritance of implemenation, where complexities arise when the compiler needs to figure out which method implementation should be called, when derived classes have overridden methods in base/super classes.
 Or, a programmer can unwittingly introduce a name conflict by adding a new method to a superclass (such as when we have D::method and B::method, then someone adds A::method - which implementation should be used when D::method is invoked?).